 Cooking can be the last thing on your mind, but it is important that you are eating well.
 Look at what can be cooked in advance and frozen; if there is something in the freezer that you can just take out and heat up this is going to be much easier and quicker than cooking from scratch.
 Again, if people ask if they can help in any way, suggesting that they make you a meal is a great option!

-In some areas, health visitors will do home visits in the early days, especially for parents of multiples, particularly if you have other children as well.
+In some areas, health visitors will do home visits in the early days, especially for parents of twins, triplets or more.
 This means the babies can be checked at home and you don’t have to go to the baby clinic.
 It might be worth checking what the process is for your area prior to your babies arriving so that you are prepared.